deejaygraham/deejaygraham.github.io/_posts/2022-11-15-how-to-be-psychic.md

 it can live in your head comfortably and the cost of throwing away a system and rewriting is not that much.
 In that kind of case, any sort of design doesn't matter too much.

 ## XP

 The design should evolve as the system grows.
 Anything like a BDUF system is purely based on guesswork and will necessarily be overly complex and bloated with code we aren;t going to have needed in the end.
-This unnecessary complexity adds expense - time - takes longer to implement, to maintain when not needed.
+This unnecessary complexity adds expense - time - takes longer to implement, to udnerstand and maintain when a good proportion of it may not be needed.

 Simple Desing -> Enabled by Refactoring -> Backed by fast and reliable tests